peteamiri/Tutorials/Cloud Computing/AWS/Development/README.md

 ## CLI

 * CLI or command line interface, provides ability to interact with various services using command line.
+	* you can access the AWS resources enternally (to AWS) or internally (within AWS).
+		* for external access you must always user CLI Configure and access keys.
+Roles will never work.

 * All CLI must start with AWS followed by the services name for example:
 	* `aws s3 ls` list all the buckets in S3